HOOPER (BONDED WITH HANNAH) - DACHSHUND (SHORT COAT) DOG FOR ADOPTION

 Behavioral Characteristics

-OK with Kids: Yes OK with Dogs: Yes OK with Cats: No Energy Level: Moderate Activity Level: Slightly Active Exercise Needs: Low Fence Required: Not Required Owner Experience Required: None Other: - Yard Required
+OK with Kids: Yes OK with Dogs: Yes OK with Cats: No Energy Level: Moderate Activity Level: Slightly Active Exercise Needs: Low Fence Required: Not Required Owner Experience Required: None Other: - Not Good With Large Dogs

 - Crate Trained